 In support of this policy, we have workplace harassment prevention procedures.
 They include measures and procedures to protect workers from the hazard of harassment and a process for workers to report incidents or raise concerns.
 Fleet Safety International will ensure this policy and the supporting procedures are implemented and maintained.
 All workers will receive relevant information and instruction on the contents of the policy and procedures.
 Management is responsible for ensuring that measures and procedures are followed by workers and that workers have the information they need to protect themselves.
 Every worker must work in compliance with this policy and the supporting procedures.
-All workers are required to raise any concerns about harassment and to report any incidents to a member of management.
+All workers must raise concerns about harassment and report any incidents to a management member.